jim3/Express-Mongodb-using-Native-Nodejs-Driver/README.md

 ## CRUD RESTful API

 First "go" at a RESTful API using Node and Express.
-I opted out of using Mongoose and instead used MongoDB Node.js native driver, mostly as a learning experience.
+I opted out of using Mongoose and instead used MongoDB Node.js native driver, just to see the difference.

 ### Tech Stack
 Node.js